In this article:

 Medical debt is treated differently from most other types of debt.
 It won't show up on your credit report even if you pay late or the provider's internal collections department starts contacting you asking for payment.
 Problems arise, however, if the medical provider sells the debt to a third-party collection agency.
 If that happens, there is a 365-day grace period before the medical collection account can appear on your credit report.

 Taking action within that 365-day window is critical to keeping your credit score healthy.
 Use this time to get any billing errors corrected or work with the deceased's health insurance to pay the bill.
 If you can't get insurance to pay the bill, contact the medical provider to resolve the issue.
 You may be able to negotiate to lower or cancel the bill or work out a payment plan.
 Whatever you do, don't ignore medical bills.
 Collection accounts related to unpaid medical debt will stay on your credit report for seven years from the original delinquency date, which can significantly damage your credit.
+However, if the account balance is under $500, it will not appear on your credit or affect your scores.

 Protect Your Estate and Your Heirs From Medical Debt